ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`.raiseError` and `.handleError` are self-descriptive: the equivalent of `throw`
-and `catch` an exception, respectively.

 `.raiseError` dan `.handleError` cukup jelas: keduanya ekuivalen dengan metoda
 `throw` dan `catch` sebuah galat.

-`MonadError` has some addition syntax for dealing with common problems:

 `MonadError` mempunyai beberapa sintaks tambahan untuk menangani masalah-masalah
 umum: